melinda-hl-lim/Launch-School/rb-120_OOP/lesson_1_oo_readings/object_oriented_programming_book.md

 ```
 We use the `<` symbol to signify that `GoodDog` class is inheriting from `Animal` class, so all methods in `Animal` are available to the `GoodDog` class.

-We can **override** methods provided by a superclass in the subclass because Ruby checks the object's class first for the method beore looking in the superclass.
+We can **override** methods provided by a superclass in the subclass because Ruby checks the object's class first for the method before looking in the superclass.

 Inheritance is great for removing duplication in code bases.